jeremysb1/react-basics/README.md

 # React Fundamentals

-Teaching myself the fundamentals of React with a simple project.
+Learning React with a project.